 Fallout 3 (2008)

 Fallout 3 was the first game in the series developed and released by Bethesda Softworks, who made the controversial decision to discard all the work Black Isle had done on their "Van Buren" prototype and build a new game from the ground up.
-Still, they were intent to prove themselves to fans, taking some criticisms into account and buying the rights to a song that was intended for the first game ("I Don't Want to Set the World on Fire" by the Ink Spots), as well as addressing a few plot holes fans pointed out.
-Fallout proved to be a good fit for the same engine as Elder Scrolls, though, effectively immersing the player in a bleak landscape ravaged by heavy radiation, mutants and rabid ghouls, and telling a story with a nice personal touch that was largely absent from the first two.
-I have a few nitpicks with the writing overall and the DLC for the game is largely pretty "meh" (true of every Bethesda game I've played, honestly), but the main plot is solid, and it effectively pays homage to the classic games while establishing its own feel.
+Still, they were intent to prove themselves to fans, going back to the bleak atmosphere of the original game, taking some fan criticisms into account and buying the rights to a song that was intended for the first game ("I Don't Want to Set the World on Fire" by the Ink Spots), as well as addressing a few plot holes fans pointed out.
+Fallout proved to be a good fit for the same engine as Elder Scrolls, though, effectively immersing the player in a hellish, barren landscape ravaged by heavy radiation, mutants and rabid ghouls, and telling a story with a nice personal touch that was largely absent from the first two.
+I have a few nitpicks with the writing overall and the DLC for the game is largely pretty "meh" (true of every Bethesda game I've played, honestly), but the main plot is solid, and it effectively pays homage to the classic games while establishing its own feel too.
 Overall, a solid first effort from Bethesda; I give it a B.

 Fallout: New Vegas (2011)